NigoroJr/foofile.vim/README.md

 Not very pretty-looking, eh?

 ## What it does
-When you do `:FooFile`, this plugin will create a file in which you can write programs that you're not sure whether you want to keep it or not.
-For example, if you want to test out how an STL function you just learned works, you can `:fooFile cpp` and it'll let you write a sample program without making your "home" dirty.
+When you do `:FooFile`, this plugin creates a file in which you can write programs that you're not sure whether you want to keep it or not.
+For example, if you want to test out how an STL function you just learned works, you can `:FooFile cpp` and it'll let you write a sample program without making your "home" dirty.

 ## Example Configurations